Arakhchin

+In Western Armenia, men, especially freedom fighters, wore a red arakhchi draped with a bandana with tinsel as their native headgear to identify themselves.
+The Armenian arakhchi was a truncated skull cap, knitted from wool or embroidered with multicolored woolen thread and a predominance of red.
+The way this traditional headdress was worn was a marker of its owner's marital condition, just as in Eastern Armenia, the right to wear an arakhchi belonged to a married man.
+Even though the arakhchi was traditionally a man's hat, Armenian women wore this headress as well; especially in Muş where Armenian singer Armenouhi Kevonian was known for her colorful arakhchi at her concerts.
 An arakhchi could be worn alone or under other headdresses, such as papakhi, a turban or a kalaghai.
 Women's arakhchis worn as early as the sixteenth century often lacked a special sack intended for braids.
 By the eighteenth century, it was already one of the most widespread headgears.
-Women used hairpins to secure their veils on the arakhchin.
+Women used hairpins to secure their veils on the arakhchi.

-Arakhchins generally went out of use in the early twentieth century, with the mass adoption of European-style dress in Armenia and in what is now considered the Republic of Azerbaijan.